Coca-Cola

-Coca-Cola, or Coke, is a carbonated soft drink manufactured by the Coca-Cola Company.
-In 2013, Coke products were sold in over 200 countries worldwide, with consumers drinking more than 1.8 billion company beverage servings each day.
-Coca-Cola ranked No. 87 in the 2018 Fortune 500 list of the largest United States corporations by total revenue.
-Based on Interbrand's "best global brand" study of 2020, Coca-Cola was the world's sixth most valuable brand.
+Coca-Cola, or Coke, is a cola soft drink manufactured by the Coca-Cola Company.
+In 2013, Coke products were sold in over 200 countries and territories worldwide, with consumers drinking more than 1.8 billion company beverage servings each day.
+Coca-Cola ranked No. 94 in the 2024 Fortune 500 list of the largest United States corporations by revenue.
+Based on Interbrand's "best global brand" study of 2023, Coca-Cola was the world's sixth most valuable brand.